sfu-rsl/symrustc_toolchain/generated/README.rst

 SymRustC.

-Due to the fact that our version of SymRustC has been bootstrapped with SymRustC, we can start the tests by performing the concolic execution on the own source of RustC (while
-\ ``rustc``\  is instructed to compile our test examples):
+Due to the fact that our version of SymRustC has been bootstrapped with SymRustC (at least internally, e.g. from stage 1 to stage 2), we can start the tests by performing the concolic execution on the own source of RustC (while \ ``rustc``\  is instructed to compile our test examples):

 .. code:: Dockerfile